First Day of School

 School-managed bus transportation is available in the mornings from the Tri-Valley area with communal stops in Livermore, Pleasanton, and Danville on the way to Carondelet.

-Registration will be available to all current CHS (and DLS students who are siblings of current CHS students).
+Registration will be available to all current CHS students (and DLS students who are siblings of current CHS students).
 If there is availability, registration will be opened up to all other DLS students.

-If you would like to be added to our carpool directory please send an email to Sonia Wilson.
+If you would like to be added to our carpool directory, please send an email to Sonia Wilson.
 We will add you to our directory and share it with you.

 Academics